JuliaSmoothOptimizers/Krylov.jl/docs/src/gpu.md

 A_gpu = CuMatrix(A_cpu)
 b_gpu = CuVector(b_cpu)

-# Solve a square and dense system on a Nivida GPU
+# Solve a square and dense system on an Nivida GPU
 x, stats = bilq(A_gpu, b_gpu)
 ```